 timed slalom: there is a timed slalom, allowing you to film your descent and you can pick this up as you leave;

 restaurants: a particular favourite of MBFF is the Restaurant Alpage de Balme, nestled at the bottom of the Aiguillette drag-lift.
 There are also options to eat at the Charamillon télécabine arrival station and plenty of lovely picnic spots in the sun . . .

 Le Balme-Vallorcine télécabines

-Tel: +33 (0)4 50 53 22 75;
+tel: +33 (0)4 50 53 22 75;

-Website: see here for opening times, lift pass prices and pistes maps;
+website: see here for opening times, lift pass prices and pistes maps;

 Les Grands-Montets is the ski station with the biggest reputation in the Chamonix Valley!
 Its altitude of 3300m and the fact that it faces north-northwest, means that you can be assured excellent snow conditions, even late into the season!
-If there is enough snow, it will open in late November/early December at the weekends and will remain open until early May!
+If there is enough snow, it will open in late November / early December at the weekends and will remain open until early May!

 Beginner skiers at Les Chosalets

-Les Chosalets beginners’ slope (1252m) is located just as you come into the Grands-Montets car park / access from Les Chosalets bus stop – it is a short uphill walk through the houses and up a narrow lane.
+Les Chosalets beginners’ and nursery slope (1252m) is located just as you come into the Grands-Montets car park / access from Les Chosalets bus stop – it is a short uphill walk through the houses and up a narrow lane.